sparrowcode/sparrowcode.io-content/en/tutorials/edge-insets-uibutton.md

 You control three indents - `imageEdgeInsets`, `titleEdgeInsets` and `contentEdgeInsets`.
 Before diving into the process, take a look at [sample project](https://cdn.sparrowcode.io/tutorials/edge-insets-uibutton/example-project.zip).
 The project clearly shows how the indentation combinations work.
-In the video I put a fill for the elements:
+In the video, I put a fill for the elements:
 - Red -> background
 - Yellow -> icon
 - Blue -> title